 Whether you choose the outright gift or trust option, you may need to ensure your assets are distributed according to your wishes.
 You can split assets equally or based on certain criteria, such as the needs of the beneficiary.

-- Differently: Assets are split according to particular needs or preferences
+- Differently: Beneficiaries split assets according to particular needs or preferences

-If you have two children, should your assets be split down the middle?
-Or does it make sense to transfer parts of your estate according to the needs and interests of each?
+Asset distribution may feel complicated, especially if you have two or more children.
+One child may have a larger family or require more financial support, while the other may be ready to take over the family business.
+Does it make sense to transfer parts of your wealth according to the needs and interests of each?
 For example, a child with a larger family of their own may need more financial resources, while the other may be interested in taking over the family business.

 Your financial advisor can discuss the nuances of different ways of distributing assets.